-2nd Violation - Lose cell phone for 1 week (bring to the office), students may earn privilege to have phone during lunch

-3rd Violation - Lose cell phone for 1 month, students may earn privilege to have phone during lunch
+- 2nd Violation Lose cell phone for 1 week (bring to the office), students may earn privilege to have phone during lunch - 3rd Violation Lose cell phone for 1 month (bring to the office), students may earn privilege to have phone during lunch

-Emergency Contacts: It is required that all students must have a completed Registration Questionnaire, which includes emergency contact.
-Any changes to this information are the responsibility of the parent/guardian or student.
+Emergency Contacts: It is required that all students have a completed Registration Questionnaire, which includes emergency contact.
+Any changes to this information are the responsibility of the parent/guardian or student and must be communicated to the office.